rakshan-k/rakshan-k.github.io/content/posts/ccna-journey/index.md

 For the next couple of months, I’ll be dedicating a few focused hours each day to study, review, and hands-on practice.
 Here's how I’m structuring my journey:

 ### 1. **Core Course**
-I'm following the **paid "Complete Cisco CCNA 200-301" course by David Bombal**.
+I'm following the **"Complete Cisco CCNA 200-301" course by David Bombal**.
 His content is top-tier — practical, clear, and regularly updated.
 It covers everything from basics to advanced topics with labs, quizzes, and challenges.

 My rule: **Don’t move ahead until I’ve truly grasped the current module** through repetition and lab practice.